relay-tools/relay-compiler-language-typescript/README.md

 …and this makes it impossible for `babel-plugin-relay` to find the locations where the `graphql` function is being used.

+Note that this does mean you need to configure Babel to transform the ES module `import` and `export` statements, by using the [`babel-plugin-transform-es2015-modules-commonjs`](https://babeljs.io/docs/plugins/transform-es2015-modules-commonjs/) transform plugin, if you’re not already.

 ## Examples

 You can find a copy of the Relay